OmkarRPrabhu007/AndroidApp---Fall_Detection_Using_Fuzzy_-Logic/README.md

 # Android Application for Fall Detection and Alert system Using Fuzzy Logic (_Simulink_)
 This project implements a fall detection mechanism using fuzzy logic concepts in Simulink (MATLAB).
-It simulates an Android application designed to address the following problem statement:
+It simulates an Android application with the following features :

 ## Features